Whether you’re doing intermittent fasting to lose weight or for health benefits, make sure you’re not making some of these common mistakes.

 The best part about intermittent fasting is that it’s easy to incorporate into our daily routines, there’s no need to purchase foods to mimic fasting, and getting started with fasting is easy.

 Intermittent fasting only restricts when you eat foods, it does not restrict how much you should eat or what you should eat.
 The latter two are based on your body’s dietary needs and health goals.

-Women are notorious for incorporating intermittent fasting to help with weight loss; however, fasting or not, restricting too many calories (too much caloric deficit) can actually be counterproductive.
+Since intermittent fasting can be effective for weight loss, women are notorious for incorporating intermittent fasting to help with this goal; however, fasting or not, restricting too many calories (too much caloric deficit) can actually be counterproductive if not done correctly.

 Sometimes, the problem lies with not being sure what counts towards fasting; in other words, you’re not sure what you can eat or drink while fasting.
 In short: during your fasting period, you can only have 0-calorie drinks and no food.

 You should eat the number of calories your body needs to thrive in a way that supports your goals as well as provides the nutrition it needs.